“Modern exact clairvoyance, as developed by him [i.e., Rudolf Steiner],

 “The artistic element, then, begins to be the guide to the first stage of exact clairvoyance — that of imagination.” — Rudolf Steiner, A MODERN ART OF EDUCATION, p.
 64

-And he laid out the succeeding stages:
+And he laid out the succeeding stages.
+Concerning the second stage, he said:

 “If one goes beyond imagination and reaches the second stage of exact clairvoyance (described in greater detail in my books), one attains inspiration — perception of independent spirit, no longer connected to the physical body.” — Rudolf Steiner, A MODERN ART OF EDUCATION, p.
 66